godot-plus/.github/profile/README.md

 ## Overall
 The fork should be compatible with vanilla Godot, and run / load faster in the Editor / projects, and compile 3x faster in DEV unity builds.

+## Downloads
+Select the godot-plus repository, and click the releases tab.

 ## Enhancements

 ### Core